skyewatcher/OSINTtools/index.md

 ### Welcome to #OSINT old school.
 It’s like baseball.
 You gotta learn the fundamentals.

+if you're not sure yet, try this [article by Emily Stamm](https://www.csnp.org/post/a-beginners-guide-to-osint) to find out a little more about OSINT.

 You can use these tools for free, some may have pro features for a cost, but they should all have free editions.
 If not, let me know and I'll remove or move the tool.

 [Grey Campus](https://www.greycampus.com/blog/information-security/top-open-source-intelligence-tools) Various OSINT tools that are available in the market.